What is Pinterest? What is Pinterest and why do people Pin?

 As a consumer, I find that continually looking at blogs that have annoying pop-ups to get me to join their email list tends to turn me off.
 When I scroll up to reread something, up comes another one telling me not to leave yet.
 At this point, I’m usually out of there.

-Yes, this may make people money and at the time of writing, I have not made any money from Pinterest or my blogs so it may be just me that gets annoyed and not the general population.
+Yes, this may make people money and it may be just me that gets annoyed and not the general population.

 I have subscribed to and unsubscribed from hundreds of email lists over the past couple of years.
 I am just making the point that as a consumer I find it annoying and often do not read the blog post properly.
 This content that I was interested in is often just too darn hard to find amid the advertising.